-All action elements contain a Name attribute, which specifies the name of the action.
+All Redfish actions shall be defined with the action element.
+All action elements shall contain a Name attribute, which specifies the name of the action.
 The action shall be represented in payloads as the qualified name of the action, preceded by #.

-In Redfish, all action elements contain the IsBound attribute that is always set to true, which indicates that the action appears as a member of a structured type.
+In Redfish, all action elements shall contain the IsBound attribute that is always set to true, which indicates that the action appears as a member of a structured type.

-The action element contains one or more Parameter tags that specify the Name and Type of each parameter.
+The action element shall contain one or more Parameter tags that specify the Name and Type of each parameter.

 Because all action elements in Redfish use the IsBound="true" term, the first parameter is called the binding parameter and specifies the structured type to which the action belongs.
-In Redfish, this parameter is always one of the following complex type elements:
+All Redfish actions shall contain a binding parameter.
+The binding parameter shall be one of the following complex type elements: